SakibFarhad/cmake-project-template/README.md

  1. A tiny **static library** `lib/libdivision.a`,
  2. **A command line binary `bin/divider`**, which links with the library,
  3. **An executable unit test** `bin/divider_tests`  using [Google Test library](https://github.com/google/googletest).
- 4. **An optional BASH build script** `build-and-run` that you can use to quickly test if the project compiles, and runs.

 ## Usage